Cookers-Team/Realtime-Chat-App-Flutter/README.md

 ### Starting the server

+Run the folowing command

 ```sh
 flutter run
 ```

-This will display a QR code in your terminal.
-Scan the QR code using the Expo Go app on your mobile device to view the app in action.
-Alternatively, you can run the app on an Android or iOS emulator.
+Then, select the connected device on which you want to run the app.